knative/pkg/metrics/README.md

 There are currently
 [6 supported Golang exporters for OpenCensus](https://opencensus.io/exporters/supported-exporters/go/).
-At least the Stackdriver exporter causes problems/failures if started without access to (Google) application defaut credentials.
+At least the Stackdriver exporter causes problems/failures if started without access to (Google) application default credentials.
 It's not clear that we want to build all of those backends into the core of `knative.dev/pkg` and all downstream dependents, and we'd like all the code shipped in `knative.dev/pkg` to be able to be tested without needing any special environment setup.